anandology/python-practice-book/source/1-getting-started.rst

     print sum_of_squares(5)
     print sum_of_squares(2*5)

-.. problem:: What will be output of the following program?
+.. problem:: What will be the output of the following program?

 .. code-block:: python